hepatitis

 Viral causes

-Most cases of hepatitis are caused by viral infection.
-The viruses that give rise to liver inflammation include cytomegalovirus; yellow-fever virus; Epstein-Barr virus; herpes simplex viruses; measles, mumps, and chickenpox viruses; and a number of hepatitis viruses.
-The term viral hepatitis, however, usually is applied only to those cases of liver disease caused by the hepatitis viruses.
+Many different viruses can cause liver inflammation; some examples include cytomegalovirus; yellow-fever virus; Epstein-Barr virus; herpes simplex viruses; and measles, mumps, and chickenpox viruses.
+However, the term viral hepatitis usually is applied only to those cases of liver disease caused by the hepatitis viruses.

 There are seven known hepatitis viruses, which are labeled A, B, C, D, E, F, and G. Hepatitis A, E, and F viruses are transmitted through the ingestion of contaminated food or water (called the fecal-oral route); the spread of these agents is aggravated by crowded conditions and poor sanitation.
 The B, C, D, and G viruses are transmitted mainly by blood or bodily fluids; sexual contact or exposure to contaminated blood are common modes of transmission.